 On your travels in doing research about wood flooring installations, you’ll notice that your success largely depends on the details, the little things.
 What I mean by this is that to attain the great look and high-performance of a quality wood floor, it’s the support elements that are vital to long term success.

 And this leads me to one of the unsung heroes of the successful wood floor installation; underlay.
-Your choice in underlay performs a few unglamorous, yet extremely important, functions after you’ve laid down your solid hardwood floor, bamboo floors, engineered wood flooring, or laminate floor.
+Your choice in underlay performs a few unglamorous, yet extremely important functions after you’ve laid down your solid hardwood floor, bamboo floors, engineered wood floor, or laminate floor.
 Here are the 5 reasons you need underlay for your wood floor installation.

 Laying down underlay may not be the most compelling part of your project.
 Yet, as you can see, the function it performs will allow you to enjoy your wood floors to a greater degree.
 And enjoying the flooring you’ve selected is really the whole point, isn’t it?